a-ch.in/ty-a · 🏳️⚧️ 🏳️🌈

 Interests

-I was trained in Indian classical music 🎶: Carnatic vocals for six years and the tabla for three years.
+In what feels like a previous life, I was trained in Indian classical music 🎶: Carnatic vocals for six years and the tabla for three years.
+These days, I sing (first bass) with Heartwood Chorus, a community folk choir based in Bristol, and play the cajón with the Broken Biscuits cèilidh band.
+I’m also teaching myself to play the bass guitar, having treated myself to a gorgeous five-string bass in .
 Sometimes, I pick up a guitar and strum a few chords, or pretend to play the blues on my harmonica.

 I enjoy watching, playing and generally following cricket 🏏.
-I play mainly for the Bedminster Cricket Club, occasional games for the Bristol Bushwackers, and one fixture per year for the CERN Cricket Club, whom I represented for a few years; I am a right-arm swing bowler and bat right-handed.
+I am the vice-captain of the 6th team of the Bedminster Cricket Club and play occasional games for the Bristol Bushwackers, having previously represented the CERN Cricket Club; I am a right-arm swing bowler, bat right-handed and keep wickets when needed.
 Occasionally, I play table tennis 🏓 and have also trained a bit in martial arts 🥋 – karate and taekwondo.

 Contact